Mowje/node-cryptopp/README.md

 ## License

-This module is licensed under GPLv2.
+This module is licensed under MIT license.